augoisms/hubitat/rainforest-eagle/legacy/README.md

 This driver is for the original Eagle (4 lights)

+DEPRECATED: PLEASE USE THE LATEST DRIVER THAT IMPLEMENTS THE UPLOADER API

 ## Notes

 - Disable (uncheck) `Remote Management` and `Security` (Settings > Eagle > Cog)